 While the color scheme of RCD Espanyol’s third kit is tolerable, the vertical lines made out of smaller diagonal lines are just bad.
 It looks like a child came up with the design for this jersey.
 Joma might need to head back to the drawing board with this one.

-While Under Armour and football may not be synonymous with one another, the Baltimore-based brand supplies several teams across the globe, including the EPL’s Southampton and Aston Villa, among others.
+While Under Armour might not necessarily be the first football brand you think of, the Baltimore-based company supplies several teams across the globe, including the EPL’s Southampton and Aston Villa, among others.

 THE BEST: St. Pauli, Away